rhulpp/RHUL-ATLAS-PhD-Docs/docs/madgraph.md

 ![MGLO1OPTIONS](img/MG_outputdir.jpg)

 The generated events are saved in the compressed LHE-file ```unweighted_events.lhe.gz``` and the hadronized events in the compressed HEPMC-file ```tag_1_pythia8_events.hepmc.gz```.

+## References

+- Main reference for MadGraph [Arxiv:1405.0301](https://arxiv.org/pdf/1405.0301.pdf).
+This contains the theoretical description of MadGraph, instructions how to run MadGraph and example results.
+See the tables in the back of the paper for syntax examples of many processes.
+- MadGraph Tutorials by [O. Mattelaer](http://www.physics.ntua.gr/corfu2017/Talks/olivier_mattelaer@uclouvain_be_01.pdf), [Z. Wang](https://twiki.cern.ch/twiki/bin/view/CMSPublic/MadgraphTutorial) and [University of Shanghai(SJTU)](https://www.physics.sjtu.edu.cn/madgraphschool/sites/www.physics.sjtu.edu.cn.madgraphschool/files/Tutorial_shangai_basic_mg5.pdf)